 Arsenic (inorganic) is considered to be a human carcinogen by the Department of Health and Human Services, by the US Environmental Protection Agency, and by the International Agency for Research on Cancer (as referenced in ATSDR, 2005b).
 The EPA's quantitative estimate of cancer risk for arsenic, expressed as a cancer slope factor (CSF), is 1.5 (per mg/kg/day).
 The calculated lifetime excess cancer risk for the property with the highest arsenic concentration (40.6 mg/kg) is 1E-04 (0.00001; Table 2).
-This estimate of lifetime cancer risk is within the EPA acceptable risk range, which is calculated assuming that 100% of the ingested arsenic is absorbed, probably overestimates the arsenic dose and resulting cancer risk (see Appendix A).
+This estimate of lifetime cancer risk is within the EPA acceptable risk range, which is calculated assuming that 100% of the ingested arsenic is absorbed, probably overestimates the arsenic dose and resulting cancer risk (see Appendix B).

 ATSDR reviewed the scientific literature regarding arsenic toxicity to evaluate whether noncancer adverse health effects would be expected to occur at the estimated exposure doses.
-The acute oral MRL for arsenic (0.005 mg/kg/day) is based on several temporary effects that could occur from acute exposures (\leq 14 days).
+The acute oral MRL for arsenic (0.005 mg/kg/day) is based on several temporary effects that could occur from acute exposures ( $\leq$ 14 days).
 Acute exposure to arsenic can be toxic to the stomach and intestines, with symptoms such as pain, nausea, vomiting, and diarrhea.
 When an estimated acute exposure dose for pica behavior is below 0.005 mg arsenic/kg/day, non-cancerous effects are unlikely.
 It should be noted that the acute MRL is 10 times below the levels reported to cause these effects in humans (acute Lowest Observed Adverse Effect Level (LOAEL) = 0.05 mg/kg/day).

-The arsenic dose for a child (11 kg body weight) with pica behavior at the highest discrete arsenic concentration (69 mg/kg) at a rate of 1000 mg/day (recommended pica ingestion rate; EPA, 2011) is 0.006 mg/kg/day.
+The arsenic dose for a child (11 kg body weight) with pica behavior at the highest discrete arsenic concentration (69 mg/kg) at a rate of 1000 mg/day (recommended pica ingestion rate; EPA, 2011) is 0.006 mg/kg/day (Figure 2).
 This dose is slightly greater than the acute oral MRL (0.005 mg/kg/day) but less than the LOAEL on which it is based (0.05 mg/kg/day; ATSDR 2005b).
 The maximum pica dose (0.006 mg/kg/day; Table 2) is calculated assuming 100% bioavailability.
-Using a more likely bioavailability of 50% (see Appendix A), the highest pica dose is 0.003 mg/kg/day and below the acute oral MRL (0.005 mg/kg/day).
-Pica intake of soil at the proposed arsenic cleanup level results in a short term dose of 0.003 mg/kg/day (100% bioavailability) or

-0.0015 mg/kg/day (50% bioavailability).
+Using a more likely bioavailability of 50% (see Appendix B), the highest pica dose is 0.003 mg/kg/day and below the acute oral MRL (0.005 mg/kg/day).
+Pica intake of soil at the proposed arsenic cleanup level results in a short term dose of 0.003 mg/kg/day (100% bioavailability) or 0.0015 mg/kg/day (50% bioavailability).
 Both doses are less than the acute MRL (0.005 mg/kg/day).
+It should be noted that a recent study found the average intake of arsenic from food to be 0.0018 mg/kg/day for 2 year old children (Tao and Bolger, 1999) which is similar to the likely event dose for a pica child (0.0015 mg/kg/day; Figure 2).

-In addition to the uncertainty associated with arsenic bioavailability, estimates of soil ingestion rates for children with pica behavior range from 1,000 mg/day used in Table 2 and Appendix A up to 5,000 mg/day (ATSDR, 2005a).
+In addition to the uncertainty associated with arsenic bioavailability, estimates of soil ingestion rates for children with pica behavior range from 1,000 mg/day used in Table 2 and Appendix B up to 5,000 mg/day (ATSDR, 2005a).
 Although unlikely, a child with pica behavior could eat a large amount of soil from the property with the highest soil arsenic concentration.
 In this case, the pica child could develop short term health effects such as pain, nausea, vomiting, and diarrhea.